Conference League Final 2025 Predictions: Who will win the Conference League?

 Víkingur Reykjavík have participated in European competitions sporadically since 1972, although they have had little success to date.
 Despite the fact that they lost their first 11 matches in European competitions, recent seasons have seen some improvement.
 This season, Víkingur Reykjavík were eliminated in the Champions League first qualifying round by Shamrock Rovers , but have progressed through three Conference League rounds to reach the league stage.
 This has mainly been due to their home form, where they have won five and drawn three of their last eight European matches held in Iceland.

-Borac Banja Luka (Serbia)
+Borac Banja Luka (Bosnia and Herzegovina)

 Although they played in the 1975/76 Cup Winners’ Cup, Borac Banja Luka have only been regular European participants for the last five years.
-Overall, in the nine times they have competed, the Serbian side have never progressed beyond the qualifying rounds.
+Overall, in the nine times they have competed, the Bosnian side have never progressed beyond the qualifying rounds.
 This season, they were eliminated from the Champions League qualifying round after home and away losses to PAOK, and they then lost to Ferencváros on penalties after two draws in the Europa League playoff round.
 Borac Banja Luka will need to improve away from home if they are to progress from the league stage of the Conference League, having lost nine and drawn two of their previous 11 away European matches.

 Shamrock Rovers (Republic of Ireland)